Who Used This and What Changed

 The Problem

-Banking regulatory data pipelines are a specific class of engineering problem: the correctness requirements are absolute, the data sources are heterogeneous and legacy, and the cost of errors is regulatory — not just operational.
-ANZ’s data was flowing from 70+ source systems with different encodings, schemas, and update frequencies into a centralized regulatory reporting layer.
+Banking regulatory data pipelines belong to a specific class of engineering problem.
+The correctness requirements are absolute.
+The data sources are heterogeneous and legacy.
+The cost of errors is regulatory, not just operational.

-The development and testing process was largely manual: engineers would write DataStage jobs, test them by hand against sample data, and chase down discrepancies through multiple system layers.
-This was slow, error-prone, and didn’t scale as the number of source systems grew.
+ANZ’s data was flowing from 70+ source systems - different encodings, schemas, and update frequencies - into a centralized regulatory reporting layer that fed APRA submissions.
+The development and testing process was almost entirely manual.
+Engineers would write DataStage jobs, test them by hand against sample data, and chase discrepancies through multiple system layers.

 Why It Mattered